How to build ORAS CLI locally

 cd oras

-To compile and run the tests, just run the make
+To compile and run the tests in one step, just run the make command.

 Mac: